MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

         [![ColorPicker screenshot](../images/pt-color-picker.png)](color-picker.md)
     :::column-end:::
     :::column span="2":::
         [ColorPicker](color-picker.md) is a system-wide color picking utility activated with <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>.
 Pick colors from any currently running application, the picker automatically copies the color into your clipboard in a set format.
-Color Picker also contains an editor that shows a history of previously picked colors, allows you to fine-tune the selected color and to copy different string representations.
+		Color Picker contains an editor that shows a history of previously picked colors, allows you to fine-tune the selected color and to copy different string representations.
 This code is based on [Martin Chrzan's Color Picker](https://github.com/martinchrzan/ColorPicker).
     :::column-end:::
 :::row-end:::